 Sets SameSite cookie attribute value.
 Supported options: Lax, Strict, None.

-Enables persisting Jetty session to the database
+Enables persisting Jetty sessions to the database.

 Output logging to the standard terminal output instead of a log file.